 - Step 1: Once GEMS receives trade message from GEMS FIX Server 10.1.10.6, it returns ACK or NACK message as a confirmation.
 The ACK message indicates that the trade is booked successfully and the NACK message indicates that an error occurred when booking the trade.

 - Step 2: Raisul’s FIX session puts the ACK/NACK message in the MSMQ and the SQL Agent Job load_gems acknackmessage usingSSISpackage in server 10.1.10.15 loads the data into the tradeloadstaging.dbo.gems_acknack table.

+Note:

+To cross check with the trades, link gems ack nack column Exec ID with table column Source_BRID to join check the process status column.

+Column OrderStatus categorlize the status of trade.

+New

+Rejected

 4- Data Load into DW Database and Display on Client Portal

-The SQL Job Load Trade Feed in DW Database (server 10.1.10.13) runs every 1 minute to load trade and ACK/NACK data from the Staging Database (server 10.1.10.15) into the DW Database as described below.
+The SQL Job TradeFeed_Load in DW Database (server 10.1.10.13) runs every 1 minute to load trade and ACK/NACK data from the Staging Database (server 10.1.10.15) into the DW Database as described below.

+Update table dw.irep.TRANFILP_DW

+table dw.Derived.outrightdescription

+Delete Trade from dw.TradeFeed.gemsacknack

+Update trade from dw.TradeFeed.Fixedincome

+Trade from dbo.trade_gui

+Stored procedure [TradeFeed].[LoadTradedata]

+from irep.TradeLoadstaging.dbo.dweqtrade

 For the trades, the job takes centralized data from the dbo.trade and dbo.trade_gui tables and loads it into the DW.tradefeed.fixedincome table.